davidtchiu/davidtchiu.github.io/teaching/cs240/hwk5.simone/index.md

 #### Program Requirements

 For full credit, your project should observe the following requirements.

+- Your program must use the Simone server-side API that you wrote in the previous section.
+However, if you're anxious to get the client up and running, you could always do your testing against my Simone API (`http://cs.pugetsound.edu/~dchiu/cs240/api/simone`) first.

 - Use the file templates that were provided to you.
   **_DO NOT_** modify `index.html`.
 Take a look through `index.html`